The walking track to Heimaklettur – The Home Rock

 Warning signs

 But don’t let that discourage you.
-It’s a spectacular and exhilarating walk, with stunning views to be enjoyed on all sides along the way.
-Especially when the weather is fine.
+The Heimaklettur hike is a spectacular and exhilarating walk, where you can enjoy stunning views on all sides along the way.
+Especially when the weather is good – and not too windy!

 Looking down the steep slopes above the harbour.